MIND Management System

 • From $12 / user / month (as low as $5 for larger teams)

-• Optional $500 two-hour kickoff with a MIND coach
+• Optional $500 two-hour kickoff

-• Month-to-month, cancel anytime
+• Month to month, cancel anytime

 Door 02 · Guided Rollout